Save $1,400 On Samsung's Best-Selling Washer and Dryer Set

 Combining a conventional large capacity dryer with a delicate dryer in one unit allows you to dry everyday clothes and delicates at the same time or independently, keeping all your clothing in great condition.

-The Spring Discover Samsung Sale's appliance deals don't stop there though.
-Kickstart your spring cleaning with the best deals on top-rated washers and dryers available at Samsung until Sunday, March 26.
+The Samsung appliance deals don't stop there though.
+Tackle your spring cleaning with the best deals on top-rated washers and dryers available at Samsung now.

 Best Samsung Washer and Dryer Deals to Shop Now